LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section3.md

 The North Carolina State Bar has been requested to interpret the North Carolina unauthorized practice of law statutes (N.C.
 Gen. Stat. §§84-2.1 to 84-5) as they apply to residential real estate transactions.
 The State Bar issues the following authorized practice of law advisory opinion pursuant to N.C.
 Gen. Stat. §84-37(f) after careful consideration and investigation.
 This opinion supersedes any prior opinions and decisions of any standing committee of the State Bar interpreting the unauthorized practice of law statutes to the extent those opinions and decisions are inconsistent with the conclusions expressed herein.As a result of its review of the activities of more than 50 nonlawyer service providers since the adoption of this opinion on January 24, 2003, including injunctions issued against two companies, the Committee is clarifying the opinion concerning issues that it has addressed since adoption of the opinion.

-# 27 NCAC 02 Rule 5.6	Restrictions on Right to Practice
+## Rule 5.6	Restrictions on Right to Practice
 A lawyer shall not participate in offering or making:
 (a)	a partnership, shareholders, operating, employment, or other similar type of agreement that restricts the right of a lawyer to practice after termination of the relationship, except an agreement concerning benefits upon retirement; or
 (b)	an agreement in which a restriction on the lawyer's right to practice is part of the settlement of a client controversy.